bluecadet/bldr/README.md

   css: {
     // src/dest/watch config for processing files with postcss },
+  sass: {
+    // src/dest/watch config for processing files with node sass and then postcss },
   js: {
     // src/dest/watch config for processing files with esbuild (dev) or rollup (build) },